ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 The default behavior of ``omnitrace-instrument`` does not instrument every symbol in the binary.
 These default rules are:

-* Skip instrumenting dynamic call-sites (i.e. function pointers)
+* Skip instrumenting dynamic call-sites (such as function pointers)

-  * Option ``--dynamic-callsites`` will force instrumentation for all dynamic call-sites
+  * The ``--dynamic-callsites`` option forces instrumentation for all dynamic call-sites

-* The cost of a function can be loosely approximated by the number of instructions so by default, ``omnitrace-instrument`` only instruments functions with at least 1024 instructions
+* The cost of a function can be loosely approximated by the number of instructions.
+By default, ``omnitrace-instrument`` only instruments functions with at least 1024 instructions

-  * Option ``--min-instructions`` will modify this heuristic for all functions which do not contain loops
+  * The  ``--min-instructions`` option modifies this heuristic for all functions which do not contain loops
-  * Option ``--min-instructions-loop`` will modify this heuristic for functions which contain loops.
+  * The ``--min-instructions-loop`` option modifies this heuristic for functions which contain loops.

-* The cost of a function can be also be loosely approximated by the size of the function in the binary so this heuristic can also be used in lieu of or in addition to the minimum number of instructions
+* The cost of a function can be also be loosely approximated by the size of the function in the binary so this heuristic can be used in lieu of or in addition to the minimum number of instructions

-  * Option ``--min-address-range`` will modify this heuristic for all functions which do not contain loops
+  * The ``--min-address-range`` option modifies this heuristic for all functions which do not contain loops
-  * Option ``--min-address-range-loop`` will modify this heuristic for functions which contain loops
+  * The ``--min-address-range-loop`` option modifies this heuristic for functions which contain loops

 * Skip instrumentation points which require using a trap